K-Means for Noise-Insensitive Multi-Dimensional Feature Learning: Discussion

 \section{Discussion}

 The comparison between methods, shown in \Cref{fig:synthetic_results}, illustrates qualitatively that the learned features of PCA (the principal components) and Angular-Distance K-Means do not adequately match the ground truth.
 This can be explained by considering the underlying objective of each method: \begin{itemize} \item PCA seeks to learn a minimal basis (set of principal components) that preserves maximal variation in the data, but makes no assumption about the underlying basis nor the associated sparsity of its weights.
 While the principal components could, in principal, be a linear combination of the true prototypes, information of the true prototypes cannot directly be inferred. \item Regular K-Means, based on a Euclidean distance in the native dimensional space, fails to assert the appropriate distance metric, and so is unable to accommodate variable signal amplitudes and would, in any event, most likely create a separate class for low-amplitude noise signals. \item Angular-Distance K-Means creates clusters such that minimal intra-cluster variance and maximal inter-cluster distance are achieved, as is intended; however, due to the bi-polar nature of the TD signals explored in this report, Angular-Distance K-Means cannot group antipodal components of the same class together.
-Furthermore, \mbox{K-Means} remains highly susceptible to the influence of background noise since its centroids are not weighted by signal amplitude. \end{itemize} The proposed method offers an attractive, intuitive, amplitude-flexible and infrequent-class-mixing alternative to PCA or \mbox{K-Means}, due to its definition of distance, mixing weight sparsity, and strategy for computing centroids.
+Even if the distance metric were changed to accommodate such bi-polar samples, \mbox{K-Means} still remains highly susceptible to the influence of background noise since its centroids are not weighted by signal amplitude. \end{itemize} Regarding the quantitative evaluations shown in \Cref{fig:method_comparison_parameter_evaluation}, in general, most of the trends match intuition --- decreasing performance is seen with higher noise levels or more mixed-class points and increasing performance with greater separation angles.
+Notably, the proposed method is able to learn centroids well at low separation angles in spite of its poor clustering accuracy, demonstrating its ability to learn and discern exceedingly similar underlying features.
+Spherical and Angular-Distance K-Means perform extremely similarly.
+Somewhat counter-intuitively, these two methods work well with \emph{lower} angular separation and \emph{greater} fractions of background and mixed points.
+This is because the methods tend to learn two \emph{antipodal} centroids, half way between the two ground truth centroids, as was seen in \Cref{fig:synthetic_results}.
+By having low angular separation and high fractions of background and mixed-class points, the methods can more easily learn centroids that fall directly between the ground truth ones.